Master Key Systems – Planned, Implemented & Installed

 - Sr Staff or Owners have a key that works every door in every department.
 The third level.

-Benefits of a Master Key System
+Benefits of Master Keying You Building

 Security: Master key systems restrict access for individuals to only those doors that the individual should have access to.
 You can keep doors locked in off hours and be assured that no one that shouldn’t have access to a specific door has access to it.
 If an employee is ever let go, rekeying (changing the locks to work with a new key) for security purposes will only need to be done at the level that the individual had a key.
 If they were a department head, you only need to rekey the doors in the department they belonged to.
 Note: You can avoid rekeying when an employee is terminated if you use a restricted key system.